 A termination of employment is generally defined as the voluntary resignation of a worker with good cause.
 In most cases, an employer must provide notice (usually either oral or written) before terminating an employee’s employment.
 The length of notice required will vary based on the type of termination and the circumstances involved.
 Generally speaking, however, employers are required to give at least thirty days’ notice before terminating a worker without cause.

 When An Employee Is Terminated Without Cause: If a company terminates a worker without good cause, the employee may be able to file a lawsuit claiming wrongful termination.
 In order to win such a case, the employee must prove that the termination was based on discrimination, a hostile work environment, or some other legal reason.

 When An Employee Is Terminated With Good Cause: If a company terminates a worker with good cause, the worker is generally not entitled to any damages.
-However, the employee may still be able to file a lawsuit claiming wrongful termination.
+However, the employee may still be able to contact a lawyer for wrongful termination and they would be able to seek out evidence that indicates an employee was unfairly dismissed.
 In order to win such a case, the employee must prove that the termination was unjust and not based on any of the other factors listed above.